New Orleans' 'Let the good times roll' now 'Wash your hands'

 And the Louisiana Restaurant Association, working with local marketing and public relations companies, has launched a website connecting restaurants with customers seeking takeout or delivered food.

-Mosely's restaurant planned to do its part Saturday with a drive through service where hospitality workers can get a pork sandwich, beer and chips for free.
+Moseley's restaurant planned to do its part Saturday with a drive-thru service where hospitality workers can get a pork sandwich, beer and chips for free.

-Associated Press reporter Rebecca Santana in New Orleans contributed to this story.
+Associated Press reporter Rebecca Santana in New Orleans contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.